 Principles of song projection and stage deportment; vocalises of medium difficulty; songs of the old Italian classics, early French, German lieder and Old English; and simple operatic arias.
 A short recital is presented during the fourth semester.
-Both semesters and summer, one-to-two hours.
+Both semesters and summer, one to two credits.
 Prerequisite: Vo 421 or Vo 422.